 The Compensation Committee of the Board of Directors was comprised during fiscal 1999 of Robert Davidoff and Lee Fisher, both outside directors of the Company.
-This Committee establishes policies relating to compensation of executive officers of the Company and administers the Company's 1995 Omnibus Stock Incentive Plan (the 'Omnibus Plan').
+This Committee establishes policies relating to compensation of executive officers of the Company and administers the Company's 1995 and 1999 Omnibus Stock Incentive Plans.